I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_send_go_negotiation_response_parameters.md

 ## Members

-`bUseGroupID`

-If TRUE, the value in <b>GroupID</b> should be included in the GO negotiation response.

-`DialogToken`

-The dialog token received from the GO negotiation request packet.
-This dialog token must be included in  the GO negotiation response  packet.

-`GroupCapability`

-The capability values that are included in the Group Capability bitmask of the P2P Capability Information Element (IE) in  the GO negotiation response.

-`GroupID`

-The group identifier to include in the Group ID attribute of the GO negotiation response.

-`GroupOwnerIntent`

-The value for GO intent.
-This should be included in the Group Owner Intent attribute of the GO negotiation request.

 `Header`

 The type, revision, and size of the <b>DOT11_SEND_GO_NEGOTIATION_RESPONSE_PARAMETERS</b> structure.
 The required settings for the members of <b>Header</b> are the following.